 One of the prompts in Figure 2-2 mentions that you can type help as a command in the Python interpreter.
 Note that you don't type the quotation marks, just the word help (and then press Enter, as always).
-This time you see example given).
-Even though you're told to type the command, you should type it and press Enter.
-Go ahead and enter the following:
+This time you see

+'''

 Type help() for interactive help, or help(object) for help about object.

+'''